 Or, you can use this nifty trick I found.
 If you use apple cider vinegar often, you may have an empty bottle in your recycling bin.
 The sprayer off an old glass cleaner bottle works great on this vinegar bottle!
 Just clean the bottle and remove the label.
 Yay for a cheap glass sprayer bottle!

-To make this disinfectant spray, to a glass spray bottle add the vinegar, alcohol, and water.
+To make this homemade all natural disinfectant spray, to a glass spray bottle add the vinegar, alcohol, and water.
 Then, add the essential oils.

 Shake to combine.
 Spray this disinfectant spray everywhere!

-If you are a germophobe like me, start spraying your disinfectant spray on the high traffic areas like handles and bathrooms.
+If you are a germophobe like me, start spraying your disinfectant spray on the high traffic areas like handles, light switches, and bathrooms.

 I like to keep one disinfectant spray bottle in the bathrooms, one in the kitchen and several in the common areas.
 It’s so handy to have one near when someone sneezes and the germs go flying!
 I often say, “Spray, spray.
 Make the germs go away”!

-This disinfectant spray also works great as a quick room freshener.
+This DIY disinfectant spray with rubbing alcohol also works great as a quick room freshener.
 Lavender and Lemon essential oils work great together but I also love Orange, Cinnamon, and Lemongrass too.